Phillipa Soo: 2012–2014: The Great Comet and early roles

+2015–2019: Stardom with Hamilton

-After seeing her performance in Great Comet, director Thomas Kail and composer and writer Lin-Manuel Miranda asked her to take part in an early 2014 reading of the musical Hamilton, where she read as the leading female role, "Eliza" (Elizabeth Schuyler Hamilton).
-Soo remained with the show through its Off-Broadway and Broadway debuts.
-She received a 2016 Tony Award nomination for Best Performance by an Actress in a Leading Role in a Musical, along with Laura Benanti, Carmen Cusack, Jessie Mueller, and winner Cynthia Erivo.
+After seeing Soo's performance in Great Comet, director Thomas Kail and composer and writer Lin-Manuel Miranda asked her to take part in an early 2014 reading of the musical Hamilton, where she read the part of "Eliza" (Elizabeth Schuyler Hamilton).
+Soo played Eliza when the show premiered Off-Broadway at The Public Theater and on Broadway at the Richard Rodgers Theater.
+For her performance in Hamilton, Soo received a nomination for the Best Performance by an Actress in a Leading Role in a Musical at the 70th Tony Awards.
 Soo played her final performance in Hamilton on July 9, 2016, and the role of Eliza was taken over by Lexi Lawson.
+The production was captured in the Disney+ live stage recording of Hamilton which was released in 2020.
+The following year she received a Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie nomination at the 73rd Primetime Emmy Awards for her performance.

-Soo appeared in the title role in the pre-Broadway engagement of Amélie at the Ahmanson Theatre in Los Angeles from December 2016 to January 2017.
-Amélie then began preview performances on Broadway at the Walter Kerr Theatre on March 9, 2017, opening officially on April 3.
+Soo played the titular character of Amélie Poulain in the pre-Broadway engagement of Amélie at the Ahmanson Theatre in Los Angeles from December 2016 to January 2017.
+Soo reprised her role when Amélie began preview performances on Broadway at the Walter Kerr Theatre on March 9, 2017, opening officially on April 3.
 The show closed on May 21, 2017.
 That same year Soo returned on Broadway as Rebecca in The Parisian Woman, an original play by Beau Willimon.
 The production began preview performances at the Hudson Theatre on November 7, 2017, and opened on November 30 for a limited run through March 11, 2018.
+In 2018, it was announced that Soo had been cast in the CBS series The Code.
+The show aired for one season before its cancellation in July 2019.